Anteosaurinae: Description

 These are very specialized, very large anteosaurs.
 The postcanine teeth are further reduced.
 Deepening of the postorbital region of the skull (behind the eyes) produced a larger temporal opening, indicating more muscle mass.
 The boss on the angular (rear of the jaw) has become very prominent, again, another sign of powerful jaw muscles.
-These huge animals were clearly formidable predators.
+These huge animals were formidable predators.

 In the Anteosaurinae, pachyostosis is taken to extremes.
 The dorsal (upper) surface of the nasal, frontal, and postfrontals (around and between/above the eyes) is thickened and rugose in the same manner as the tapinocephalids.
-Nevertheless these animals are too specialized and too late in time to have been the ancestors of the herbivorous tapinocephalids, so these characteristics evolved independently.
+Nevertheless, these animals are too specialized and too late to have been the ancestors of the herbivorous tapinocephalids, so these characteristics evolved independently.

-Boonstra notes that the hip joint and the femur of Anteosaurus is comparable with those of the crocodile and that these animals may have had a crawling habit.
-In view of the carnivorous dentition, he believes them to have been slinking predators.
+Boonstra notes that the hip joint and the femur of Anteosaurus are comparable with those of the crocodile and that these animals may have had a crawling habit.
+Because of the carnivorous dentition, he believes them to have been slinking predators.